The London Tube

 Station Curiousities

-re-opening at that time as it was the closest station to Battersea funfair.
+re-opening at that time as it was the closest station to Battersea Funfair.

-Farringdon station has the river fleet running along side.
+Farringdon station has the river fleet running alongside.

-Embankment station was built on the Warren Blacking factory site where Charles Dickens worked as a boy.
+Embankment station was built on the Warren Blacking factory site, where Charles Dickens worked as a boy.

 Kings Cross had a disaster on the 18th of November 1987 when a fire took the lives of 31 people.